laferenorg/FGame/README.md

   | FG_WINDOW_TOOLTIP             |                        |
   | FG_WINDOW_POPUP_MENU          |                        |
 - ### Key Event
-  The keyboard events that can be used can be seen in the following table.
+  Keyboard events that can be used can be seen in the following table.
   And these can only be numbers, alphabets, and arrows.
+  And this is used when you receive the function event key callback.
   | Number | Alphabet | Arrows   |
   |--------|----------|----------|
   | FG_0   | FG_A     | FG_UP    |